Enhancing Generalization and Scalability for Multi-Objective Optimization with Population Pre-Training: Experiments

-\textbf{Test suites}~ Three widely used test suites are used in the experiments, ZDT~\cite{6787994}, LSMOP~\cite{7553457}, and TREE~\cite{8962275}.
-Three test suites are all scalable in decision variables and can be regarded as EMOPs via setting limited function evaluations.
-ZDT and LSMOP are artificial test suites and LSMOP is scalable in objectives.
+\paragraph{Compared Algorithms.} NSGA-II~\citep{996017} is used as the baseline as it is used for our specific implementation.
+Besides, we choose SOTA methods that are specialized in solving large-scale, many objective, constrained, and expensive MOPs: CCGDE3~\citep{6557903} and WOF~\citep{RN89} are algorithms for solving LSMOPs, LMOCSO~\citep{8681243} can solve MOP efficiently~\citep{RN89}, DGEA~\citep{9138459} has advantages in solving LSMOPs and MaMOPs~\citep{9138459}, and CMOEAD~\citep{6600851} is designed for MOPs with constraints.
+CMOCSO~\citep{9861720} are designed for solving large-scale constrained MOPs.
+POCEA~\citep{9311862} shows promising performance in solving large-scale constrained MaOPs.
+Besides, we include two machine learning-based MOEAs, EmoDM~\citep{yan2024emodm} and MODE/D-LO~\citep{liu2023large}, for comparison.
+They utilize the diffusion model and a large language model to search for better solutions, respectively.

+\paragraph{Parameter Setting.} General parameters and algorithm parameters are presented as follows: \begin{enumerate} \item {Population Size}.
+To ensure consistency across all test benchmarks, the population size is set to 100~\citep{8681243, 9138459}. \item {Termination Condition}.
+To test the performance of algorithms on expensive optimization problems, the number of maximum evaluations $E$ is set to 1,000 for all compared MOEAs~\citep{Chugh2019emop}. \item Algorithm Parameters.
+Parameters for the PPM are listed in Table~\ref{tab: para}.
+All algorithms are implemented in PlatEMO \citep{RN92}, and the parameter settings for all compared algorithms follow their original publications to ensure fair comparison.
+The parameter settings for each algorithm are detailed in Table~\ref{tab: full-para} in Appendix~\ref{app:ps}. \end{enumerate}

-Transformation ratio error estimation (TREE)~\cite{8962275} is an important real-world task in modern power delivery systems, which aims to detect the voltage transformers' ratio error (RE).
-Based on the statistical and physical rules, the TREE is modeled as several computationally expensive constrained large-scale MOPs.
+\paragraph{Benchmarks.} The experiments utilize three widely adopted benchmark suites: ZDT~\citep{6787994}, LSMOP~\citep{7553457}, and TREE~\citep{8962275}.
+The ZDT suite is commonly used to test the scalability of algorithms with respect to different Pareto front shapes and solution complexities.
+The test problem suite LSMOP~\citep{7553457} is commonly employed for evaluating the performance of MOEAs in the presence of decision variables and objectives that scale differently.
+Lastly, the TREE problem represents a real-world constrained MOP, allowing us to assess how well the algorithms handle practical optimization challenges with strict constraints and computationally expensive objective functions.
+Specifically, TREE~\citep{8962275} is an important real-world task in modern power delivery systems, which aims to detect the voltage transformers' ratio error (RE).
+Based on the statistical and physical rules, the TREE is modeled as several computationally expensive, constrained, large-scale MOPs.
 Objectives include total time-varying, the sum of the RE variation, and the phase angle relationship among the true voltage values.
 Constraints contain topology, series, and phase constraints.